Sherry-XU1995/EDTE/README.md

 # EXTRUST
-##### This repository contains the code for Intent-based Trust EvaluationEXplainable Temporal Trust Evaluation.
+##### This repository contains the code for Explainable Dynamic Trust Evaluation for Out-of-Distribution Environments.

 ## Requirements
 ### Main package requirements: